Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Introduction

-One should view the space of solutions and the space of $\cglegroup$-orbits, or moduli space of solutions of the {CGLE}, as being fibered over the space of parameters $(R,\nu,\mu)$.
-The aim of the present study is to acquire a more global view of (a part of) the (fibered) space of $\cglegroup$-orbits of the {CGLE} and its structure as we move around the point $(R,\nu,\mu)$ in the {CGLE} parameter space.
-To this end, we start with a set of previously computed invariant solutions of the {CGLE} for a particular point $(R, \nu, \mu)$ in the parameter space of the {CGLE} \cite{lopez05}, and employ numerical continuation to carry solutions of this initial set (all of which are unstable) into solutions in a regime with different (fixed) parameter values.
-In particular, the new parameter region of interest was sought by increasing the value of $R$.
-However, at times we had to venture into a subspace (of the {CGLE} parameter space) with varying $\nu$ and $\mu$ as well.
-Taking the presence of positive Lyapunov exponents for typical (that is, non-invariant) solutions as an indication of chaotic dynamics \cite{bk:ott}, both the initial and final parameter regions in our study exhibit chaotic behavior.
-Specifically, non-invariant solutions in the initial and final parameter region have, respectively, $5$ and $16$ positive Lyapunov exponents.\footnote{Lyapunov exponents for typical (that is, non-invariant) solutions were computed using the technique from \cite{benettin80a,benettin80b}.} This provides another motivation for conducting this study, which is to evaluate the potential benefits of using numerical continuation (on problems with a large number of unknowns) to continue multiple (distinct) unstable invariant solutions from one chaotic regime into another (with the aim, again, of ending with multiple (distinct) unstable invariant solutions in the final region), which is a topic of current interest \cite{chandler13}.
-(More generally, the problem of computing multiple unstable invariant solutions in a fixed parameter region is of interest, and the development/evaluation of different methods for this purpose is a subject of current research.
-See \cite{lopez05,bk:chaosbook,chandler13} and references therein for further details.)
+As a bi-product of our study we note that, taking the presence of positive Lyapunov exponents for typical (that is, non-invariant) solutions as an indication of chaotic dynamics \cite{bk:ott}, both the initial and final parameter regions in our study exhibit chaotic behavior.
+Specifically, non-invariant solutions in the initial and final parameter region have, respectively, $5$ and $16$ positive Lyapunov exponents.\footnote{Lyapunov exponents for typical (non-invariant) solutions were computed using the technique from \cite{benettin80a}.} This provides another motivation for conducting this study, which is to evaluate the potential benefits of using numerical continuation (on problems with a large number of unknowns) to continue multiple, distinct, unstable invariant solutions from one chaotic regime into another with the aim of ending, again, with multiple, distinct, unstable invariant solutions in the final region.
+One question that arises (see also \cite{chandler13}) is whether a significant number of the distinct solutions used as initial points to continue on will actually lead to solutions in distinct $\cglegroup$-orbits in the final parameter region.
+While the possibility of this not happening cannot be ruled out, we found that options like alternating the choice of continuation parameter, or particular settings for tuning parameters in the numerical solvers, can increase the possibility of reaching a multitude of distinct $\cglegroup$-orbits in the final desired parameter region.